 An interactive eBook is a mid-stage content plan — interactive content experiences could stimulate product dialogue and provide lead qualification data in this stage.

 This specific piece of content can be scaled effectively in the next steps of the customer journey.

-Let’s take a look at the definition of an eBook, the differences between an interactive eBook and a regular one, which types are available to leverage your results in 2020, and how to create the best one.
+Let’s take a look at the definition of an eBook, the differences between an interactive eBook and a regular one, which types are available to leverage your results this year, and how to create the best one.

 What is an interactive eBook?

 Interactive eBooks are ebooks that have elements with which your audience can directly interact.
 This type of content has a lot of touchpoints where the reader can interact, among videos, audios, links, and other interactive content.

 They have interactive tools for the buyer who is considering your product or service.
 It’s especially effective in a “choose your own path” format where the behavioral feedback can provide insights into pain points, opportunities, and qualifications, accelerating the cycle of feedback for sales.